Special additional personal income tax deductions

 Q: What is the deduction for serious illness medical treatment?

-A: Within a tax year, you can deduct the portion of out-of-pocket medical expenses under the basic medical insurance scheme that exceeds 15,000 yuan, within a maximum of 80,000 yuan.
+A: Within a tax year, you can deduct the portion of out-of-pocket medical expenses under the basic medical insurance program that exceeds 15,000 yuan, up to a maximum of 80,000 yuan.
+This deduction is filed only during the annual comprehensive income settlement.

 Q: Can I claim the deduction for serious illness medical expenses when seeking treatment at a private hospital?

 A: Yes.
-As long as the private hospitals are included in the medical insurance settlement system, your expenses are eligible for the deduction for serious illness medical expenses.
+As long as the private hospital is included in the medical insurance settlement system, your expenses are eligible for the deduction for serious illness medical expenses.

 Housing loan interest